clemenko/longhorn_encrypt/README.md

 ---
-title: How to deploy Longhorn with encryption at rest.
+title: Taking Advantage of Encryption at Rest with Longhorn
 author: Andy Clemenko, @clemenko, andy.clemenko@rancherfederal.com
 ---

-# Deploy Longhorn with encryption at rest.
+# Taking Advantage of Encryption at Rest with Longhorn

 ![logo](img/longhorn.jpg)